Plant medicines in context of place and time

 It is a quality of relationship.

-When approached with sincerity, humility, and care, plant medicine work can open a space for deep healing and reconnection — not only for the individual, but in how one relates to life as a whole.
+When approached with sincerity, humility, and care, plant medicine work can open a space for deep healing and reconnection in how one relates to life as a whole.